Thinking About Tradeoffs? Draw an Ellipse

 Ellipses for Experiments

-Suppose we have a set of experiments, each of which can be characterized by its impact on two metrics, \(\Delta X\) and \(\Delta Y\).
+Suppose we have a set of experiments.
+Each experiment has some impact on two metrics, \(\Delta X\) and \(\Delta Y\).
 We visualize such a set of experiments at right.

 If the set of features is separable, meaning that the impact of each feature is independent of what other features are launched, then a natural question will be the shape of the Pareto frontier formed by all possible combination of experiments.

-We show below that, if the distribution of experiments is mean zero and joint normal, then the expected Pareto frontier will be an ellipse, and it will have exactly the shape of an isovalue of the density of experiments.
+If the distribution of experiments is mean zero and joint Normal then the Pareto frontier will be an ellipse, and it will have exactly the shape of an isovalue of the density of experiments.
 Thus knowing the variance and covariance of experiment results allows us to characterize the nature of the Pareto frontier we face.

 Ellipses for Ranking

-Suppose we are choosing a fixed set of items to show to a user based on predictions of two outcomes, \(x_1\) and \(x_2\) (e.g. likes and comments, streams and dislikes, etc.).
-A natural question will be the shape of the Pareto frontier formed by alternative selections of items.
+Suppose we are choosing a fixed set of items to show to a user, based on two metrics \(x_1\) and \(x_2\).
+E.g. pLike and pComment, or pDAU and quality etc. A natural question will be the shape of the Pareto frontier formed by alternative selections of items.

-We show below that, if the predictions are well calibrated, the outcomes are independent, and the distribution of prediction obeys a joint Normal distribution, then the Pareto frontier will be an ellipse, and it will have exactly the shape of an isovalue of the density of predictions.
+The Pareto frontier will be an ellipse.
+We show below that, if the predictions are well calibrated, the outcomes are independent (i.e. additive), and the distribution of prediction obeys a joint Normal distribution, then the Pareto frontier will be an ellipse and it will have exactly the shape of an isovalue of the density of predictions.
 Thus knowing the variance and covariance of predictions allows us to exactly characterize the nature of the aggregate tradeoffs we face.

 Ellipses for Company Strategy

 Different product areas have different Pareto frontiers.
-Typically two different product areas will have substantially different ability to affect different metrics, and we may observe a situation like that shown on the right: team A primarily moves metric \(X\), team B primarily moves metric \(Y\).
+Typically two different product areas will have substantially different ability to affect different metrics, and we will often observe a situation like that shown on the right: team A’s choices primarily affect metric \(X\), team B’s choices primarily affect metric \(Y\).

 Greater investment will shift Pareto frontiers out.
 Here we visualize reallocating employees from team B (the frontier shifts in) to team A (the frontier shifts out).